gambitph/Stackable-e2e-tests/cypress/support/gutenberg/internals/readme.md

 	// Enqueue all block snapshots and assert frontend styles
  	// Enqueue all block snapshots and assert frontend styles cy.assertFrontendStyles( '@accordionBlock' )
-  // Alternatively, you can chain it after `selectBlock` command. cy.selectBlock( 'ugb/accordion' ,'@accordionBlock' )assertFrontendStyles() }
+	// Alternatively, you can chain it after `selectBlock` command. cy.selectBlock( 'ugb/accordion' ,'@accordionBlock' ).assertFrontendStyles() }
 ```